Chapter 24- The Healers Letters

 “Saburian sources say that no foul play is suspected,” BBC said.

 Garcia sat down in shock.
-He recalled his kidnapping by the Sun Order a month ago.
+He recalled his kidnapping by the Sun Order a month ago and wondered.
 Would they have a motive to assassinate the king after everything he had told them?

-His captor had said: “Please do know that if death comes at our hands, the Sun Order believes — if possible — in giving the condemned time to prepare and say goodbye.”
+His captor had said: “Please do know that if death comes at our hands, the Sun Order believes — when possible — in giving the condemned time to prepare and say goodbye.”

 The king is dead, long live the king.
-Relieved that no political crisis threatened to boil over, the researchers returned to their work.
+Relieved that no political crisis threatened to boil over, the researchers resumed working.
 Only a few days remained before their trial’s new patient would arrive.
-Dr. B. was very busy preparing the medical treatment rooms.
+Dr. B. was busy preparing the medical treatment rooms.